twaldin/studyspot/README.md

 ## 🏗 Architecture Overview

-StudySpot is built as a **distributed Cloudflare Workers monorepo** with two main applications:
+StudySpot is built as a **distributed Cloudflare Workers monorepo** with applications and shared packages:

 ### **📱 Web Application** (`apps/web/`)
 Next.js 15 frontend deployed as Cloudflare Worker with feature-driven architecture: